 - Rest 20s

-– Rest for 45s at the end of the circuit and repeat this circuit two more times for a total of 3 rounds.
-If pressed for time, do 2 rounds.
+- Rest for 45s at the end of the circuit and repeat this circuit twice for three rounds.
+If pressed for time, do two rounds.

 There is another quick bodyweight Accelerator to keep metabolism cranking until Christmas Day.